-I’m always trying to clean up my act, but of utmost priority was getting rid of the mold I found growing underneath pad we were using to sleep on.
-Oops.
+I’m always trying to clean up my act, but recently my cleaning priority has turned to getting rid of the mold I found growing underneath our floor-sleeping pads.

-I love floor sleeping for both the firmness of the surface and for the way I have to use my body to get down and back up again.
-But, I also can’t have mold growing underneath our beds.
+When it comes to moving more, I have come to adore floor sleeping for both the firmness of the surface (pressure-deforming movements!) and for the way I have to use my body to get down to the floor and back up again.
+Those are great for me, but mold underneath our mattress is not.
 So, we decided to build futon platforms based on this futon platform available from Big Apple Futon.
 (Before you ask, no, I don't have plans.
 We just winged it.)

-Because we’re also trying to create a less toxic home, I decided to skip the polyurethane and make my own sealant out of olive oil and beeswax.
+Because we’re also trying to create a less toxic home and use less gunk that winds up in the soil and ocean, I decided to skip the polyurethane and make my own sealant out of olive oil and beeswax.

-I have a friend who is deathly afraid that I will turn crafty and turn KatySays into a crafty blog.
+P.S.
+I have a friend who is afraid that I will turn crafty and turn this movement blog into a crafty blog.
 I've sworn to my friend that I haven't and I won't.
 But still, I had a lot of fun chopping this block of beeswax into small pieces,

 and adding it to heated oil (for one bed I used sunflower oil and the other olive to make them slightly different colors).

-Since I find the small movements necessary for crafts tedious, my favorite part was getting the wax onto the wood.
+Until I wrote Movement Matters and began to understand the relationship between "making" and "movement", I found the small movements necessary for crafts tedious.
+I feel differently now, but still my favorite part was applying the wax to the wood.

 The application process was one of the most challenging movement sessions I’ve had in a long time.
 Think four hours of different squats and arm-reaches, outside in the sun, kids running about the place.
-It was grand.
+A whole-body, whole-life movement session.

-In the comment section of a post I wrote about transitioning to sleeping without a mattress, someone had written something about the off-gassing of the pad I was using.
-I googled "flame retardants mattresses" and HOLY CRAP.
-I had no idea about the research on flame-retardants and that they’re found in children and in breast-milk, and are pretty much bad news.
+While comment sections on social media get a bad wrap, there are also gems to be found.
+When I had written about transitioning to sleeping without a mattress, someone commented about the off-gassing of the pad I was using.
+I googled "flame retardants mattresses" and I was stunned.
+I had no idea about the research on flame-retardants and that they’re found in children, breast-milk, our local wildlife like orca whales, and are pretty much bad news.
 (Unless you’re on fire, then I imaging they sound pretty great.)
-This is just another reason I'm glad our home is furniture (meaning couch and tv-watching chair) free.
-Furniture is lousy with flame retardants.
-If you were looking for a reason to go furniture-free, read Flame Retardants Linked to Lower IQs, Hyperactivity in Children.
-I know, I'm just a flame-retardant free freak.
-(Inside joke.)

-So new objective: find a new mattress that was both thin and firm, as well as chemical-free.
-We found cotton and wool futon pads from White Lotus Home and now we have these pads up on our futon platforms.
+With this new information, I started to seek a pad not only thin and firm, but also chemical-free.
+We found cotton and wool futon pads from White Lotus Home and these are the pads we use on our platforms.

-How's it going?
-Well I definitely preferred sleeping on something really thin and actually on the floor, but I feel like I made a good tradeoff for less chemical and mold exposure.
-You could easily sleep on one of these mattresses directly on the floor, but you would need to be diligent about getting it up off the floor every day for airflow.
-If it was just me, and not a family of four, I imagine I'd be sleeping on the floor and rolling it up each day.
+I definitely preferred sleeping on something thinner and actually on the floor, but I feel we made a good trade-off for less chemical and mold exposure.
+You could easily sleep on one of these mattresses directly on the floor, but here in the PNW we would need to be diligent about getting them up off the floor every day for airflow--and they're heavy and cumbersome and not easy for one person to lift or hang.
+If it was just me, and not a family of four, I imagine I'd be sleeping on the floor and rolling something up each day.

 But wait, there's more.